Methodology

 What we do not yet claim

 Honesty is the brand.
-This 5% agreement validates the model in the mild-to-cool range it was tested in.
-We have not yet validated the extreme-cold tail of the curve (sub-zero, high-wind expedition conditions) against published field data — those figures are physically modelled but not yet independently confirmed.
-We report them as model output, and we will publish further validations as field data becomes available.
+We make no claim that Formula v1.0 has been validated against field data, in any temperature range.
+The extreme-cold tail of the curve (sub-zero, high-wind expedition conditions) is likewise physically modelled but not independently confirmed.
+We report all figures as model output, and we will publish validations as like-for-like field data becomes available.

 Formula v1.0 · Reality Gap = (marketing claim − calculated blackout) / marketing claim.
 All figures derived from the published reference scenario and the open formula specification.